spacepandas/cineaste-ios/README.md

 The following Apple Frameworks are used:

-- CoreData (only for migrating core data to json persistence)
 - CoreSpotlight and MobileCoreServices (to open movies from spotlight search)
 - Dispatch (to use GCD)
 - Foundation